NETWORK SECURITY + LABORATORY

 - Creation and use of digital certificates (X.509), CA, applications, PGP

 - IPSec, TLS

 - Protocol analyzer, Network scanning, Vulnerability test

 Class lessons (36h), and in class exercises (6h) carried out by the teacher with students, laboratoy acitvities (21h).

 The exam can be succeeded as:

-1) divided into two written examinations, at the middle and the end of the course, together with a project assignment carried out during the course; or
+1) divided into two written examinations, at the middle and the end of the course, that complete the exam; or

 Examples of exercises are shown and solved during the course.